carmichaelize/serializeObject/README.md

 	</script>

-####Multiselect and Checkboxes Inputs
+####Multiselect and Checkbox Inputs

-Inputs that can handle more than one value, will store the values as an object for that key.
-If only one choice is selected, the value will be stored as a string.
+Inputs that can handle more than one value, will store the values as an object.
+If only one choice is made, the value will be stored as a string.

 	<form id="form">
 		<label for="">Select Post Types To Include</label>